sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 In many organizations, this is handled in a three- or sometimes even four-level support structure:

-- First line is generally a call center that procedurally validates if an issue is service bound, or if they can assist the user in correctly or better use the service.
-First line often does not require any knowledge of the customer base nor target infrastructure, and is strongly procedure oriented.
+- *First line* is generally a call center that procedurally validates if an issue is service-bound, or if they can assist the user to correctly or better use the service. *First line* often does not require any knowledge of the customer base nor target infrastructure, and is strongly procedure-oriented.
 They do not have operational duties on the services themselves, and are an important part to weed out unstructured or invalid service requests.
-They then escalate the issues to second line.
+They then escalate the issues to *second line*.
-- Second line is an organization that has knowledge on the customer base and the services themselves.
-They are also often the last line that has a wide view on all services within the company, as subsequent support levels are more specialized.
-Second line has the ability to take actions on the services themselves (like restarting services) if this is agreed upon in the past with the main stakeholders, and when this is executed in a controlled manner.
-If second line isn't able to resolve an issue, it moves to the third line.
+- *Second line* is an organization that has knowledge on the customer base and the services themselves.
+They are also often the last line that has a wide view of all services within the company, as subsequent support levels are more specialized. *Second line* has the ability to take actions on the services themselves (like restarting services) if this is agreed upon in the past with the main stakeholders, and when this is executed in a controlled manner.
+If *second line* isn't able to resolve an issue, it moves to *third line*.
-- Third line support is generally the team that is operationally involved in the service itself.
-If the problem lays with a customer portal for instance, then third line support is often the team that maintains the customer portal.
+- *Third line* support is generally the team that is operationally involved in the service itself.
+If the problem lays with a customer portal for instance, then *third line support* is often the team that maintains the customer portal.
 They know the service and its usage in detail, and are in many organizations the last line of support.